 The Department of Entomology has a proven history of training postdoctoral researchers as well as graduate and undergraduate students with special partnerships through the Smithsonian-USDA-University of Maryland MCSE (Maryland Center for Systematic Entomology) program.
 Through a variety of other cooperative arrangements staff members act both formally and informally as advisors to graduate students and occasionally teach courses at universities both locally and abroad.
 Department members also advise and oversee a variety of interns and volunteers.
 Specimens are made available to students for thesis work through loans to their academic advisors and students and researchers are welcome to visit the entomology collections and facilities to conduct their investigations on-site.
-The Department sponsors an entomology-focused all day family festival, open to the general public called BugFest, and participates in other Museum family festivals.
 Members of the Department participate in Bioblitzes locally and elsewhere in the country.
+The Department produces a blog available electronically online through the Department's website at http://nmnh.typepad.com/department\of\entomology/2016/04/index.html.